Managing Diabetes Together

 This program is accredited by the American Diabetes Association for meeting all national standards for diabetes self-management and support.

-Your diabetes educator can also connect you to additional services as needed:
+Your certified Diabetes Care and Education Specialist can also connect you to additional services as needed:

 - Endocrine specialty services and urgent endocrinology services

 We can also offer support groups, eye screenings, foot exams and pharmacy assistance.